coryan/jaybeams/jb/itch5/securities_and_tickers.md

-# ITCH-5.0: Confused about Securities, Symbols, and Tickers {#securitiesvssymbols}
+# ITCH-5.0: Confused about Securities, Symbols, and Tickers {#securities-vs-symbols}

 The ITCH-5.0 protocol suffers from a common confusion in the securities industry.
 It calls their ticker field 'Stock'.
 While it